joy-framework/suresql/README.md

 (users/delete 1) ; # => @[]
 ```

-For the eagle-eyed, you probably noticed that you can not only name sql queries, you can also pass janet functions to them with `-- fn: `
+You may have noticed that you can not only name sql queries, you can also pass janet functions to them with `-- fn: `

 ```sql
 -- name: find